Category Archives: 1-2026 Prep

 Refreshments will be available in the Hall after your walk.
 (See ‘our cafe’.)
 Please stay and socialise!

-Walk Leaders: Maria Denney a Liz Burnside
+Walk Leaders: Maria Denney & Liz Burnside

 Click on the map to see the rough location of this walk.